Problem Statement

 Challenges & Design Considerations

-Researching: Evaluation, Generation & Validation
+Evaluation & Validation

 The methods included participatory design workshops (evaluative and generative), 1:1 interviews, surveys, observations, expert inquiries, and user test sessions.
 Moreover, user personas were derived as a result of the initial research sessions that were utilised throughout the process.
 Moreover, analysis and modelling methods such as laddering, user journey diagrams, and cognitive walkthroughs were thoroughly utilised.

-Designing: Specifying the Atoms
+Designing I: Specifying the Atoms

 Atoms, being the 'atoms', are critical in defining the overall aesthetics and usability of the system while also affecting all variants in the system.